PsychedelicShayna/jw/README.md

 Rather than fancy colorized outputs, TUIs, gathering statistics, etc, jw sticks to the essentials, providing the raw performance without any of the bloat.

-It simply gives you the raw output as fast as possible, for you to pipe to other utilities, such as ripgrep/grep, xargs, and the like, with no additional nonsense.
+It simply gives you the raw output as fast as possible, for you to pipe to other utilities, such as ripgrep/grep, xargs, fzf, and the like, with no additional nonsense.

 https://github.com/user-attachments/assets/9f4a3cf5-4dfa-4a57-845b-a26ded3f660a